slep2-0/MyOS/README.md

 **SUPPORTED FEATURES:**
 `64 BIT addressing (long mode) is now supported, along with it's equivalent features.`

-`Preemption (bugged - hard fix) - Kernel is fully preemptive using scheduling and kernel threads`
+`Preemption (bugged - hard fix -- fixed in developer branch, will merge when done fixing minor bugs. (and also finishing the AHCI && FAT32)) - Kernel is fully preemptive using scheduling and kernel threads`

 `DPC's (Deferred Procedure Call) - Used to defer execution to a later lower IRQL in the kernel, to avoid staying on a high interrupt IRQL (supports only timer isr for now)`